advdv/go-httpio/README.md

 }
 ```

-Instead of having to write your own decoding, validation and encoding logic for each input or output struct this library
+Instead of having to write your own decoding and encoding logic for each input or output struct this library
 simply allows you do the following:

 ```Go